filecoin-project/devgrants/rfp-proposals/rfp-proposal-simple-lotus-block-explorer-update.md

 ## Team Members

-- Team Member 1
+- Matt Belford: Team Lead / PM
-- Team Member 2
+    - Responsible for overseeing the development and design process, as well as production of reqspecs and diagrams.
+Additionally, will assist with software development.
-- Team Member 3
+- Rolin Buckoke: Full Stack Software Engineer
-- ...
+    - Resonsible for the development of front and back end systems.

 ## Team Member LinkedIn Profiles